Different Kind of Sick

 We Remember

 The remastered 1978 film, We Remember directed by Raymond Yakeleya documents his travels to communities in the Mackenzie Delta in the Northwest Territories of Canada.
-We Remember is a significant time capsule that reflects on the history of these people whose lives were forever altered by settlers and Treaty 11 (signed in 1921).
+We Remember is a significant time capsule that reflects on the history of these people whose lives were forever altered by settlers and Treaty 11.

 The first edition paperback book, We Remember: The Coming of The White Man, provides an in-depth history of the Dene People in the early twentieth century.
 Includes the oral histories by ten Elders in Gwich'in Dene and English language.